Rozzz15/Hanapbahay/docs/barangay-dashboard-setup.md

 ## User Accounts Created

-Four barangay official accounts have been created, one for each barangay:
+Five barangay official accounts have been created, one for each barangay:

 ### 1. Barangay Rizal
 - **Email**: brgy.rizal@hanapbahay.com